 The coaching theme lately has been older brothers and young brothers (a good bit younger) trying to figure out how to farm together.
-It is a bit of trick since the older brother typically has a bit more equity because he has been on the farm for a decade or more.
+It is a bit of a trick since the older brother typically has a bit more equity because he has been on the farm for a decade or more.

 Be willing to discuss ideas and options.
 What is your big picture vision of farming with your parents and your siblings?

-The accountant can give you some creative share structure options, partnership and operating agreements once you are clear about what each sibling needs.
+The accountant can give you some creative share structure options, partnerships, and operating agreements once you are clear about what each sibling needs.
 Share your “why” or intent for the things you are asking for.

 In my books, the farmer’s spouse can be a daughter-in-law or a son-in-law.
-The daughter-in-law needs to understand what kind of debt is going to be serviced and be clear that she is willing to help bring in cash or income for family living.
-If she is a homemaker, that is fine, but the farm will have to cash flow more revenue for debt-servicing.
+The daughter-in-law needs to understand what kind of debt is going to be serviced.
+She needs to be clear that she is willing to help bring in cash or income for family living.
+If she’s a homemaker, that’s fine.
+But the farm will have to cash flow more revenue for debt-servicing.
 Is this viable?

 You need to eat and be clothed.
-Parents cannot be expected to give you a free ride with free house rent or utilities forever.
+Parents can’t be expected to give you a free ride with free house rent or utilities forever.
 Once you cover your basic living costs, what do you have left for servicing debt or buying assets?
 You need disposable cash to grow.

-You cannot change your birth order or become older to “catch up” to your older farming sibling.
-You can grow up, be mature, and make responsible choices with your time, resources, and energy.
+But what you CAN do is grow up, be mature, and make responsible choices with your time, resources, and energy.
 I know a young rancher who worked hard with neighbors to make hay arrangements for his growing cattle herd, and he also bartered his labor to get ahead.
 He was not using his youth as an excuse to just coast.

 Do you know your net worth?
 How much money could you come up with quickly to leverage some debt for an awesome opportunity to gain assets to farm?
 You might not be able to afford land, but can you access some rented land and pay for inputs?
 Your mom would like you to be independent with your living (laundry, meals, etc. ) and ready to be independent financially.